 Design tips for an LGBTQ+ friendly website

-Whether you're creating a website for a business, a blog, or an online portfolio, one of your goals should be to design a site for the wide range of people who will interact with it, including the LGBTQ+ community.
+Whether you're creating a website for a business, a blog, or an online portfolio, or any type of website, one of your goals should be to design a site for the wide range of people who will interact with it, including the LGBTQ+ community.
 Small steps can lead to big changes, and here are seven ways to make your website more LGBTQ+ friendly:

 How to create an LGBTQ+ friendly website